shohamyamin/BibleAuthorship/README.md

 # Bible Authorship

-Server-Client application that able to train a model that capable to tell the authorship of bible books
+Server-Client application that allows training deep neural network models that are capable of predicting the authorship of documents in ancient Hebrew like the Hebrew Bible.

 ## Getting Started